Smava - Checkout Process Redesign

 Berlin, 2018 | @smava GmbH | real project

-I worked on this project as a UX Designer for Smava, Germany's leading loan portal making personal loans transparent, fair, and affordable for consumers.
+I worked as a UX Designer for Smava, Germany's leading loan portal making personal loans transparent, fair, and affordable for consumers.

-The existing checkout process utilized a multi-step approach.
-The steps were; verification, identification, contract signage, and bank-approval.
-Visually the user had to go through four steps to finally get the desired loan.
+The existing checkout process includes four steps: verification, identification, contract signage, and bank-approval.
+The user had to go through four steps to finally get the desired loan.
 The process was not very user-friendly and also varied for each bank, with varying document requirements and differing online/offline capabilities.

 Define a user-centric checkout process which prioritizes digital flows over the offline ones, encouraging (and empowering) users to complete the process without human support.